Enjoy the GDT safely in 2021

 Despite the pandemic, the GDTA continues our work with your support:

-- Our Trail Building & Maintenance Committee continues to move forward with trip plans for this summer.
+- Trail building & maintenance trips continue to move forward this summer.

 - Our Trail Protection & Advocacy Committee continues to make progress toward our goal of permanent protection of the GDT.